YOGESH1409G/HTML-CSS-PROJECTS/README.md

-# HTML-CSS-PROJECTS
+# HTML-CSS-PROJECT1
-This repository contains small projects built using HTML and CSS.
-Each project demonstrates different web development concepts, from basic layouts to interactive UI elements.
+This project features a stylish and interactive search bar built using HTML, CSS, and Font Awesome icons.
+The search input expands smoothly when hovered over, providing a clean and modern UI effect.